-- information shown and the local context and decision-making environment, before deciding which areas of interest we consider apply to a project under FTCA process. - 15.
-The FTCA does not specifically define iwi authority but pursuant to section 7(2) of the FTCA, 'iwi authority' has the same meaning as in the Resource Management Act 1991 (RMA): the authority which represents an iwi and which is recognised by that iwi as having authority to do so. - 16.
-To identify iwi authorities associated with the identified areas of interest, we considered information from: - a. the TKM online directory noted above - b.
+- environment, before deciding which areas of interest we consider apply to a project under FTCA process. - 17.
+The FTCA does not specifically define iwi authority but pursuant to section 7(2) of the FTCA, 'iwi authority' has the same meaning as in the Resource Management Act 1991 (RMA): the authority which represents an iwi and which is recognised by that iwi as having authority to do so. - 18.
+To identify iwi authorities associated with the identified areas of interest, we considered information from: - a. the sources noted above including the TKM online directory - b.
 Auckland Council's online tool: Find mana whenua contacts for a particular address - c.
 Auckland Council3 as the sole relevant local authority.